aI-CYB/Data-Analyst-portfolio/README.md

 **Description:**  Cohort analysis to assess customer retention based on purchasing behavior.
 The project involved pre-processing the data, handling missing values and building two cohort analyses: one based on the number of unique customers and one based on total purchases.

-**Skills:** Data Cleaning, Cohort Analysis, Customer Retention Analysis, Data Visualization, Business Analytics, Anomaly Detection
+**Skills:** Data Cleaning, Cohort Analysis, Customer Retention Analysis, Data Visualization, Business Analytics, Anomaly Detection.

-**Technology:** Python, Pandas, NumPy, Matplotlib, Seaborn, Jupyter Notebook
+**Technology:** Python, Pandas, NumPy, Matplotlib, Seaborn, Jupyter Notebook.

 #### Analyzing a marketing campaign for a sporting goods store